Foreign internal defense: Kilcullen's "Three Pillars"

 The three pillar model repeats later as part of the gaps to be closed to end an insurgency.
 "Obviously enough, you cannot command what you do not control.
 Therefore, unity of command (between agencies or among government and non-government actors) means little in this environment."
 Unity of command is one of the axioms of military doctrine change with the use of swarming:.

 In Edwards swarming model, as in Kilcullen's mode, unity of command becomes "unity of effort at best, and collaboration or deconfliction at least."

-As in swarming, Kilcullen "depends less on a shared command and control hierarchy, and more on a shared diagnosis of the problem [i.e., the distributed knowledge of swarms], platforms for collaboration, information sharing and deconfliction.
-Each player must understand the others' strengths, weaknesses, capabilities and objectives, and inter-agency teams must be structured for versatility (the ability to perform a wide variety of tasks) and agility (the ability to transition rapidly and smoothly between tasks)."

 McCormick's "Magic Diamond"

-McCormick's "Magic Diamond" model is designed as a tool for counterinsurgency, but develops a symmetrical view of the required actions for both the Insurgent and COIN forces to achieve success.
-In this way the counterinsurgency model can demonstrate how both the insurgent and COIN forces succeed or fail.
-The model's strategies and principle apply to both forces, therefore the degree the forces follow the model should have a direct correlation to the success or failure of either the Insurgent or COIN force.

-The model depicts four key elements or players:
+McCormick's "Magic Diamond" model depicts four key elements or players: